About Us

 Global warming is making the difficult dry climate of this region worse than it has been.
 Current trends are leading us towards desertification through impact on soil quality, which becomes depleted of both its nutrients and water retention capacities.
 Biochar is the perfect addition for these kind of soils for them to recover their fertility.

 Many trees are suffering, and the long-lasting intensive agriculture of the Andalusian coast resulted in worsening the dry conditions of the local mountains.
 Many reforestation projects are very active to try and counterbalance these effects.
 However, they are struggling with the low success rate of these new trees due to soil quality and dry conditions.
-Adding biochar to the substrate of newly planted trees and within tree nurseries themselves could make an incredible difference to the success rate of trees planted in the area.
+Adding Biochar to the substrate of newly planted trees and within tree nurseries themselves could make an incredible difference to the success rate of trees planted in the area.

 riverbed